ulario/kotaka/dev/deprecations/catalogd.md

   We will cause CatalogD to combine its local data with that of IDD to return a full set of data.

+  We will also need to cause an error if there is a conflict between the two.

   Migration of data in CatalogD will be deferred until the warning stage, however any data that has already been migrated will be left as is.